gregmarine/ByGregMarine.com/Blog/src/2024/04/02_wildflowers.md

 That said, I feel as though I have some people in my life now who really do want to know what I'm feeling.
 I think that way because I'm that kind of person.
 I have people in my life that I want to know how they are feeling so God can use me to help them.
 I know I can't be the only person who thinks that way.

 Why I hold back most of the time is because I have shared my feelings with people before.
 And they hurt me by using those things against me.
 I've spoken about this before and how I've found it difficult to trust people.
-Of course now, I'm learning how I can know if I can trust someone.
-So it is becoming easier to share with certain people how I'm feeling.
+I don't know how to trust.
+I don't have a model for how to know what real trust is.
+These days, though, I will sometimes share my feelings with certain people.
 I don't expect them to hurt me.
 And if they do, I'll see it as a lesson learned instead of holding on to any pain the hurt may cause.
 Live and move on...LOL

 My sadness can be related to a multitude of things going on in my life right now.
 And I've become hyperaware lately of things that make me sad.
 I think that has happened mostly because I have removed so many distractions this year.
 I've replaced those distractions with prayer and meditation.
 My overthinking mind has been in a sort of overdrive these past few months.
 I almost need to find a distraction to slow it down a bit...hehehe But I don't want to go back to old distractions, such as TV.
 I need something small and temporary.
 Not something I could easily fall back into old, bad habits with.